MartinBanghart/EX600-Smart-Part-Number/README.md

 ## Overview
-The purpose of this project was to define a _Smart Part Number_ for a SY-1 EX600 Manifold and Valve Assembly based off already existing manifold part number configuration scheme.
+The purpose of this project is to define a _Smart Part Number_ for a SY-1 EX600 Manifold and Valve Assembly based off the already existing manifold part number configuration scheme from SMC's Catalog.
 Therefore, the smart part number would the definition of a complex manifold with various station components such as valves, blanking plates, blocking disc, e.t.c configured.

 ## Input
 A user configured string following the Smart Part Number HTO configuration rules